apple1417/bl-sdk-mods/OfflineHelpers/Readme.md

 - Adds an option to force your game to never connect to SHiFT.
 - Adds an option to automatically hide the offline warning.

+Note that this will cause issues when running offline mod files - you need to manually open your mod file in a text editor, search for `GearboxAccountData_1` and change the `1` to a `0`.
+You will need to do this every time you re-save the file in BLCMM.

 ## Changelog

 ### Offline Helpers v1.3